-At Calming Goat Addiction Medicine Group in Los Angeles, CA, our professional doctors are dedicated to helping you on the road to recovery so you can live a more fulfilling quality of life.
-For more information call us or request an appointment online.
+At Calming Goat Addiction Rehabilitation Group, our professional doctors, Dr. Soroya Bacchus, MD, and Dr. Edgar Musngi, MD, are dedicated to helping you on the road to recovery so you can live a more fulfilling quality of life.
+We have convenient locations to serve you in Los Angeles and Glendale CA. For more information, call us or request an appointment online.

 The advancement of medications to prevent relapse has been amazing.
 Everyone is familiar with Narcan used by police officers and paramedics for narcotic ODs.
 To see these people wake up suddenly and alive is incredible.
 There are now several types of these medications that not only stop narcotic use but are helpful in stopping alcohol use, stimulant abuse, sedative/hypnotic abuse, and nicotine use.

 Relapse prevention uses medications that can “teflon” brain cells so an individual cannot get high.
 They can also take down the edge from using.
 These FDA-approved medications are effective and are not controlled addictive medications creating tolerance or abuse.
 These medications are not maintenance treatments that substitute one drug for another.
 These meds heal and restore the normal biology of neurons and how they work; normal thoughts, emotions, and behaviors.